SarahWeiii/CoACD/README.md

 * `-k`: value of $k$ for $\operatorname{R_v}$ calculation, default = 0.3.
 * `--seed`: random seed used for sampling, default = random().

-A example of changing the parameters:
+An example of changing the parameters:
 ```
 ./main -i PATH_OF_YOUR_MESH -o PATH_OF_OUTPUT -t 0.05 -mi 200 -md 4 -mn 25
 ```

 Parameter tuning *tricks*:
-1. In most cases, you only need to adjust the `threshold` (0.01~1) to balance the level of details and the number of decomposed components.
+1. In most cases, you only need to adjust the `threshold` (0.01~1) to balance the level of detail and the number of decomposed components.
 A higher value gives coarser results, and a lower value gives finer-grained results.
 You can refer to Fig. 14 in our paper for more details.
 2. The default parameters are fast versions.
 If you care less about running time but more about the number of components, try to increase `searching depth (-md)`, `searching node (-mn)` and `searching iteration (-mi)` for better cutting strategies.
 3. `-pr` controls the quality of manifold preprocessing.
 A larger value can make the preprocessed mesh closer to the original mesh but also lead to more triangles and longer runtime.
 4. Make sure your input mesh is 2-manifold solid if you want to use the `-np` flag.
-Skipping manifold pre-processing can better preserve input details, but please don't specify the `-np` flag if your input mesh is non-manifold (the algorithm may crush).
+Skipping manifold pre-processing can better preserve input details, but please don't specify the `-np` flag if your input mesh is non-manifold (the algorithm may crush or generate wrong results).
-5. `--seed` is used for reproduction of same results as our algorithm is stochastic.
+5. `--seed` is used for reproduction of the same results as our algorithm is stochastic.

 ## Citation